-In 2017, Brantford Power Inc. ("Brantford Power") exceeded all performance targets with the exception of the measure for "Average Number of Times that Power to a Customer is Interrupted".
-Despite missing this specific measure, Brantford Power's performance compared favourably to the industry average for 2017.
+In 2018, Brantford Power Inc. ("Brantford Power") exceeded all performance targets with the exception of the measures for "Average Number of Hours that Power to a Customer is Interrupted" and "Average Number of Times that Power to a customer is Interrupted".
+Despite missing these specific measures, Brantford Power's performance compared favourably to the industry average for 2018.

-2017 is the fourth year that Brantford Power has reported on its customer satisfaction measures.
-The results for the customer satisfaction performance category exceed the industry performance and have improved over the 2015/2016 results.
+2018 is the fifth year that Brantford Power has reported on its customer satisfaction measures.
+The results for the Customer Satisfaction performance category exceed the industry performance and have improved over the 2016/2017 results.